lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-31-ALEXANDRIA_finished.md

 - Formalising even advanced mathematics is largely a matter of perseverance.
 - Combining material from different branches of mathematics, say probability theory and graph theory or complex analysis and set theory, works fine.
 - Dependent types aren't necessary and probably aren't even advantageous.
+We aren't the ones fighting our formalism.

 To be fair, [astonishing progress](https://xenaproject.wordpress.com/2020/12/05/liquid-tensor-experiment/) has also been made by the [Lean](https://leanprover.github.io) community.
 They have been extremely active over the same period